photoprism/photoprism-docs/docs/getting-started/index.md

 #### Browsers ####

-Our Web UI works with most modern browsers, and runs best on Chrome, Chromium, Safari, Firefox, and Edge.
+Our Web UI works with most modern browsers, and runs best on [Chrome](https://www.google.com/chrome/), [Chromium](https://www.chromium.org/getting-involved/download-chromium), [Safari](https://www.apple.com/safari/), [Firefox](https://www.mozilla.org/en-US/firefox/all/#product-desktop-release), and [Edge](https://www.microsoft.com/en-us/edge).
 Opera and Samsung Internet have been reported to be compatible as well.
-Note that not all [video formats](https://github.com/photoprism/photoprism/issues/707) may be played with every browser.
+Note that not [all video formats](https://caniuse.com/?search=video%20format) can be [played with every browser](https://github.com/photoprism/photoprism/issues/707).

 #### Databases ####